SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Known_issues/KI_missing_NATS_services.md

 ## Affected versions

 Any version of DataMiner

 ## Cause

-Most likely caused by AntiVirus software quarantining NATS binaries.
+This is most likely caused by antivirus software quarantining NATS binaries.

 ## Workaround